simp/pupmod-simp-rsyslog/README.md

 ```

 Using the above, all possible logs sent from the client will be stored on the server in a single log file.
 Obviously this is not always an effective strategy, but it is at least enough to get started.
 Further customizations can be built to help manage more logs appropriately.
 To learn more about how to use the templates and rules, feel free to browse through the code.

+While this setup does cover all of the basics, using the SIMP suggested RSyslog profile will setup templates and a large set of default rules to help organize and send logs where possible.
+Included would also be a comprehensive set of security relevant logs to help filter important information.

 ## Reference